balena-io-experimental/balena-k3s/README.md

 Run a Kubernetes cluster on balenaCloud via k3s!

+## Usage

+### MDNS

+Add the following records to your local DNS resolver pointing to the IP of your device.

+- `caddy.bob.local`
+- `api.bob.local`

+### Registry secrets

+In order to pull private docker images, you'll need to set some environment variables on the `bastion` service.

+- `DOCKER_USERNAME`
+- `DOCKER_PASSWORD`

+The `bastion` service will [create a docker-registry kubernetes secret for you](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line).

 ## Remote development

 There is a bastion service with a number of kubernetes tools preinstalled.